Lumi-supercomputer/Getting_Started_with_AI_workshop/08_Scaling_to_multiple_GPUs/index.md

    However, we are using the HuggingFace Trainer which will automatically take care of setting up data-parallel training for the model if it detects the environment variables set by torchrun, so we do not need to handle that manually.

-   You will need to make the following changes to the script:
+   **Task**: You will need to make the following changes to the script:
    - select the correct PyTorch device
    - adjust the per-device batch size handled per process
    - limit printing of outputs to a single process